EndPointCorp/end-point-blog/2013/01/03/paper-source-nginx-full-page-caching.html.md

 ### Step 1: Identify Commonly Visited Pages

-First, it's important to recognize which pages are visited the most frequently and to tackle optimization on those pages first, essentially profiling the site to determine where we will gain the most from performance optimization.
+First, it’s important to recognize which pages are visited the most frequently and to tackle optimization on those pages first, essentially profiling the site to determine where we will gain the most from performance optimization.
 In the case of Paper Source, popular pages include:

 - Thumbnail page, or the template where multiple products are shown in list format
 - Product detail page, or the template that serves the basic product page